renan-siqueira/pySafeVault/README.md

 pytest
 ```

-More about our testing methodology can be found in our [Testing Wiki Page](https://github.com/renan-siqueira/pySafeVault/wiki/2.-Automated-Testing-Guide).
+More about our testing methodology can be found in our [Automated Testing Guide Wiki Page](https://github.com/renan-siqueira/pySafeVault/wiki/2.-Automated-Testing-Guide).

 ---